Marriage and Family Structure

 Some common-law partnerships are a prelude to marriage, while others are an alternative to marriage.
 Common-law relationships are more prone to dissolution compared to marriage, and couples have varying legal rights from region to region across Canada.

-Marital Status and Children's Living Arrangement
+Marital Status and Children's Living Arrangements

 Marriage is linked to positive outcomes for children.
 The following graphs examine the presence of children in couple families, and the prevalence of children in various family structures across the country and over time.